SamBroomy/rust-chat-server/README.md

 Now implemented a chat server that will be able to handle multiple clients, and broadcast messages to all connected clients.

+## Branch 3 - Send & Receive Frames

+Its starting to get a bit messy but will clean things up later.
+Now what we have done is to send and receive frames.
+Essentially, deserializing some data (in this case an Enum) to bytes, sending the bytes from the client to the server and then serializing the bytes back to the original data.

+run the server with `cargo run --bin rust-chat-server`

+run the client `cargo run --bin client`

 ## References

 For the initial implementation, I followed the tutorial [Lily Mara -Creating a Chat Server with async Rust and Tokio](https://www.youtube.com/watch?v=T2mWg91sx-o).